 Call Center Requirements Checklist Item #7: Reporting

-What are the reporting requirements that are essential for you to have insight into how the call center is performing?
-Some companies only provide basic summaries of how many calls they made or received in a given time period, while others provide greater detail which helps provide further insight into the daily performance.
+What are the reporting requirements that are essential for you to have insight into?
+In other words, how will you track how the call center is performing based on your goals?
+Some companies only provide basic summaries of how many calls they made or received in a given time period, while others provide greater detail, which helps provide further insights into the daily performance.
 Ask to see samples of reports and if they can make customizations for you, if needed.

 Call Center Report Requirements Checklist Item #8: Performance